Hair Schools in Iowa

 Average yearly salary for hair design in Iowa

 Iowa is an exciting place to begin your hair design career.
-Though the national job outlook for hair designers is great, its particularly positive in Iowa.
-From 2012 until 2022, O*Net anticipates a 22% increase in cosmetology job openings.
-This is 9% higher than the national average (O*Net, 2012).
-This growth is expected to lead to over 350 new jobs per year during this time frame (O*Net, 2012).
+Though the national job outlook for hair designers is great, it's particularly positive in Iowa.
+From 2016 until 2026, O*Net anticipates a 12% increase in cosmetology job openings.
 Hair dressing salaries in Iowa depend a lot on where you work and how much experience you gain as a stylist.
 Working in a high-end salon may let you earn more than working in a salon chain, for example.
-O*Net reports a statewide average of $22,400 per year for hairstylists in Iowa.
+O*Net reports a statewide average of $25,990 per year for hairstylists in Iowa.